Blowups of smooth hypersurfaces, their birational geometry and divisorial stability: Birational models

-The morphism $\Phi$ is given by the linear system $|mH|$ and the map $\Theta$ is given by the linear system $|m(rH-E)|$ for some big enough~$m$.
-Lemma \ref{lem:conesToric} implies that the latter morphism is a fibration if $r=1$ and a small $\mathbb Q$-factorial modification whenever $r>1$.
-We will write these morphisms explicitly using the Cox coordinates of $T$.
-Indeed,
+where $Q$ is the image of $\alpha$.
+The morphism $\Phi$ is given by the linear system $|mH|$ and the morphism $\alpha$ is given by the linear system $|m(rH-E)|$ for some big enough~$m$.
+Note that if $r > 1$, then $rH - E$ is in the interior of the effective cone by \cref{lem:conesToric}, therefore big.
+By Lemma \ref{lem:conesToric}, the divisor $H - E$ is in the boundary of the effective cone, therefore not big.
+If $r > 1$, then $rH - E$ is movable, therefore $\alpha$ does not contract any divisor.
+So the morphism $\alpha$ is a fibration over a lower-dimensional variety if $r=1$ and a small contraction whenever $r>1$.
+We will write these maps explicitly using the Cox coordinates of $T$,